Justice Brett Kavanaugh tests positive for Covid-19 - KTVZ

 By Karl de Vries and Veronica Stracqualursi, CNN

-Justice Brett Kavanaugh has tested positive for Covid-19, the Supreme Court said Friday.
+Justice Brett Kavanaugh has tested positive for Covid-19, the Supreme Court said Friday, the first publicly known case of coronavirus among the high court’s justices.

 Kavanaugh, who is fully vaccinated, tested positive on Thursday night, the court said in a statement.
 The justice’s immediate family tested negative and he has no symptoms.